ZumtobelLighting/gists/README.md

 >
 > **Always review your code before committing to ensure no sensitive data is included.**

-This is a public repository maintained by Keyture to host and manage organization-owned code snippets, scripts, and gists that are shared across teams and projects.
+This is a public repository to host and manage organization-owned code snippets, scripts, and gists that are shared across teams and projects.

 ## 📋 Overview